mountaineerbr/shellDatediff/README.md

 where _num_ is an integer.
 For three decimal plates, the incantation should start as `datediff.sh -3`.

-Result are subject to rounding for improved precision!
+Results are subject to rounding for improved precision!

 ### Table layout